egovernment/egovernment.github.io/_how-to/part-b/221-change-a-field-in-a-processing-role.markdown

 A processing step can be associated with many services.
 It may be that you want to change something about a field in context of one service but not the other.
 It can also be that you want to change the field in context of more than one service.

 In any case you need to adjust model files associated with a service(s) in context of which you want the change to be applied.
+In processing steps we either edit fields used in `dataForm` section of the given step

+or we edit `dataForm` section of a certificate which is associated with the processing step.
+Below we cover both scenarios:

+When we edit fields belonging to the step (exposed by `dataForm` of the step):

 1. Open file `model/<your-service>/processing-steps/<your-step>.js`.
+2. Change the field you're after.

+When we edit a field on the certificate associated with the processing step:

+1. Open file `model/<your-service>/certificate/<your-certificate>.js`.
 2. Change the field you're after.

 ## Example